 The Oceans Past Initiative (OPI) is a global research network for marine historical research.
 Our goal is to enhance knowledge and understanding of how the diversity, distribution and abundance of marine life in the world’s oceans has changed over the long term to better indicate future changes and possibilities.
 OPI welcomes anyone from any culture interested in the history of humankind’s interactions with life in the oceans, including scholars from all disciplines, marine policy makers and managers, and Indigenous knowledge holders.

 Join the OPI

-50 euro for people in full employment (professionals and Associates)
+50 euro for people in full employment in OECD and BRICS countries

 Historical research is playing an increasingly important role in marine sciences.
 Historical data are also used in policy making and marine resource management, in asserting indigenous rights, and have helped to address the issue of shifting baselines for numerous species and ecosystems.
 Although many important research questions still remain unanswered, tremendous developments in conceptual and methodological approaches are expected to contribute to a comprehensive understanding of the global, cross cultural, history of human interactions with life in the seas.
 Based on our experiences and knowledge from the “History of Marine Animal Populations” project, the Oceans Past Initiative (OPI) has been established to assist in bringing together and connecting researchers and knowledge holders from all cultures interested in marine historical studies worldwide.